pts/ppfiletagger/README.txt

 Fast search with rmtimescan and rmtimequery
 """""""""""""""""""""""""""""""""""""""""""
-For fast search, use `rmtimescan --slow' to build or rebuild a search index (database), and use rmtimequery to run the search using the index (typically finishes faster than 1 second).
+For fast search, use rmtimescan (see below how) to build or rebuild a search index (database), and use `_mmfs rmtimequery <tagquery>` to run the search using the index (typically finishes faster than 1 second).

-On modern Linux systems, fast search won't work, because the rmtimescan and rmtimequery tools have some Python 2.x dependencies (an old bundled pyxattr package and an old bundled pysqlite2 package).
+On modern Linux systems, fast search won't work, because the rmtimescan and rmtimequery commands have some Python 2.x dependencies (an old bundled pyxattr package and an old bundled pysqlite2 package).
 On very modern systems (released in 2020 or later), Python 2.x may not even be available anymore.